crowded-geek/MavenHelloWorld/README.md

 `cd my-app` , make sure that you have maven installed. then `mvn package` then after the build is complete, run  `java -cp target/my-app-1.0-SNAPSHOT.jar com.mycompany.app.App`

+Google Code-in and the Google Code-in logo are trademarks of Google Inc.